 - Financial Support: EOP Grant (if eligible)

-Furthermore, academic support services are provided to all students through the Student Services Center/EOP Satellite office located in each academic college and for Exploratory (formerly undecided or undeclared) students in the Advising Resource Center/EOP.
+Furthermore, academic support services are provided to all students through the Student Services Center/EOP Satellite office located in each academic college and Exploratory students are served by the EOP Exploratory Advisement Coordinator Dr. Conchita Battle.

 Additional Educational Opportunity Programs